react-native-community/discussions-and-proposals/proposals/0642-JavaScriptCore-safe-bundle-URLs.md

 ## Summary

-Add support for a query-string-free URL format to bundlers, so that symbolication (etc.) is not broken by JavaScriptCore error stack manipulation.
+Add support for a query-string-free URL format to bundlers, so that symbolication (etc.) is not broken by JavaScriptCore error stack manipulation introduced in https://github.com/WebKit/WebKit/commit/71985aa1520560154a329e5b54159fff3173cf22 (first appearing in iOS 16.4).

 ## Basic example